Netstorm/JRTSC/README.md

 in power shell. </li>
 <li> To run   <code> .\runServer.ps1
 </code>  to run the server and  <code> .\runClient.ps1
-</code> to run the client
+</code> to run the client.
 </li>
   Note: Start the server first
 </p>

 Folder structure